KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 # Run demo of SSD for one image
 python3 ssd_demo.py
 ```
-The Demo module has the following 6 steps:
+The demo module has the following 6 steps:
 1) Define a placeholder for the input image
 2) Preprocessing step
 3) Create SSD model